kestra-io/docs/docs/administrator-guide/monitoring/README.md

 It will also expose all internal metrics from :
 - [Micronaut](https://micronaut-projects.github.io/micronaut-micrometer/latest/guide/)
 - [Kafka](https://kafka.apache.org/documentation/#remote_jmx)
-- Thread pool on the application
+- Thread pools of the application
 - ...

 Some additional information can be found on [Micronaut documentation](https://micronaut-projects.github.io/micronaut-micrometer/latest/guide/)